AffectedArc07/SS13WebMap-Images/README.md

 # SS13WebMap-Images
 Images for the SS13WebMap.
-On its own seperate repo to reduce history buildup of the main
+On its own separate repo to reduce history buildup of the main